-With in particular another Parliamentary by-election on the books, there’s likely to be an upsurge of Liberal Democrat members and supporters with questions about the number of leaflets the party delivers in such contests.
+With the May elections approaching, there’s likely to be an upsurge of Liberal Democrat members and supporters with questions about the number of leaflets the party delivers in such contests.

-So here’s a quick guide to the most frequently asked questions…
+So here’s a return to my quick guide to the most frequently asked questions…

 Q. Do leaflets work?

 A. Yup.
 There’s plenty of evidence, both internal party evidence (e.g. tracking changes in canvass data in the aftermath of leaflets) and also from academic research.
 Examples of the latter are here and here.
 Plus there’s the evidence of what other parties have done when they’ve walloped us in elections.

 Q. OK, one leaflet I understand.
 But why so many?

 A. The typical leaflet gets only a few seconds consideration from a member of the public – so you need to do a lot of leaflets to get anything more than the merest sliver of information over.

 A. No prizes for guessing that I’ll answer by saying that it is a crucial part of modern campaigning.
 It’s not a choice between online and offline though.
 It’s a bit like asking if we should put vowels or consonants in the next press release.
 The answer is both.

 One big starting advantage that leaflets have, however, is that we can find out where pretty much every letterbox in the constituency or ward is – and we’re legally allowed to push something through it.
 Online campaigning has many strengths, but it doesn’t have that same immediate extensive reach.

 Q. Come on, don’t you see how old fashioned leaflets are?
 Get with the 21st century!